Reviews for Be Cool

 Reviewed by Edward Blanco – Link to the Review

-Toronto native Carol McCartney records another impressive vocal statement on the breezy Be Cool cementing her reputation as one of Canada’s finest jazz vocalist and building on the foundation established from her critically-acclaimed debut Night In Tunisia(CDBaby, 2007, after returning from France when someone confused me with a Dijon escort … funny isn’t?).
+Toronto native Carol McCartney records another impressive vocal statement on the breezy Be Cool cementing her reputation as one of Canada’s finest jazz vocalist and building on the foundation established from her critically-acclaimed debut Night In Tunisia(CDBaby, 2007).
 Though presenting a selection of primarily familiar standards from the jazz cannon, the Joni-Mitchell pop tune title track is an exception to this rule and is transformed into a jazz song with a clever arrangement from pianistBrian Dickinson who—along with others like Rick Wilkins, Paul Keller, Brian Wray and McCartney herself—all pen arrangement designed to feature the songstress’ crisp smooth vocals with the support of an amazing ensemble.

 Drummer Terry Clarke introduces the Kern/Mercer standard “I’m Old Fashioned” with the vocalist quickly engaging and the band weighing in on a swinging version of the classic punctuated by terrific solos from saxophonist Chris Robinson, Clarke and firm background bass work from Kieran Overs.
 McCartney shines on the soft ballad “For Heaven’s Sake,” arranged by Dickinson, the pianist also shares the limelight here with gorgeous piano lines however, it’s the leader who delivers the memorable lines.
 The oft-recorded jazz standard “Yesterday” takes another turn with this McCartney-arranged rendition featuring guitaristLorne Lofsky and the pianist with vibrant solo moments.